viedoc/custom-reports/docs/dev-guide.md

 </details>

 ### metadata.rds
-This variable is a list that contains the ODM elements information.
+The metadata refers to information from Viedoc Designer and is linked to the design version.

 <details><summary> metadata variables </summary>